Microsoft/azure-docs.pl-pl/articles/virtual-desktop/app-attach-glossary.md

 ## <a name="msix-application"></a>Aplikacja MSIX

-Aplikacja przechowywana w pliku MSIX.
+Aplikacja przechowywana w.
+Plik MSIX.

 ## <a name="msix-package"></a>Pakiet MSIX